fractalbach/opengl-start/readme.md

 # Development (Linux)

-This is how I set up things for development.
-To automatically do all of the steps that are outlined below, you can use the `install` the script:
+To automatically install, use the `install` script,

 ```bash
 ./install